IsraelOrtuno/pipedrive/README.md

 $pipedrive->persons->update(1, ['name' => 'Israel Ortuno']);
 ```

-Any of these methods will perform syncronous request to the Pipedrive API.
+Any of these methods will perform a synchronous request to the Pipedrive API.

 ### Handling the response